Continuous-variable quantum approximate optimization on a programmable photonic quantum processor: Photonic-circuit Implementation

 $(\hat{x}_\mathrm{in},\hat{p}_\mathrm{in})$ and $(\hat{x}_\mathrm{out},\hat{p}_\mathrm{out})$ being the quadrature amplitude of the input and output states, respectively.
 The parameters $\eta$ and $\gamma$ are iteratively updated according to the sampling results of the output state.

-To realize the concept of Fig.~\ref{conceptual}, we design and implement an optical and electrical setup shown in Fig.~\ref{setup}.
-To perform a gate operation of Eq.~(\ref{in-out_theory}) in a programmable way, we use a measurement-induced gate composed of an ancillary state, measurement, and feedforward \cite{filip2005}.
-Our implementation of the gate is based on the squeezing gate in Ref.~\cite{miyata2014}, from which the configuration is modified in that the beam-splitter transmissivity is made variable and the feedforward is done by classical processing.
-The following is a specific description of the setup.
+To realize the concept of Fig.~\ref{concept_combined}(a), we design and implement an optical and electrical setup shown in Fig.~\ref{concept_combined}(b).
+To perform a gate operation of Eq.~(\ref{in-out_theory}) in a programmable way, we use a measurement-induced gate composed of an ancillary state, measurement, and feedforward.
+In fact, this setup can be regarded as the simplest version of a more general setup to implement the CV-QAOA for arbitrary-order functions \cite{marek2018a}, as we show in Appendix \ref{apb}.
+The following is a specific description of the current setup.
 The input state is produced by an optical parametric oscillator (OPO) named OPO-1.
 The wavefunction of the state is squeezed in the $p$-direction in the sense that $\langle \hat{x}_\mathrm{in}^2\rangle=\mathrm{e}^{2r_+}/2$ and $\langle \hat{p}_\mathrm{in}^2\rangle=\mathrm{e}^{-2r_-}/2$ with $r_+,\,r_->0$.
 The ancillary state from OPO-2 is an orthogonally squeezed state with $\langle \hat{x}_\mathrm{a}^2\rangle=\mathrm{e}^{-2r_-}/2$ and $\langle \hat{p}_\mathrm{a}^2\rangle=\mathrm{e}^{2r_+}/2$.
 These two fields interfere at the beam splitter having variable transmissivity $T$ and then they are sent to two homodyne detectors.
 The homodyne detectors measure the quadrature amplitudes $\hat{x}_{1,\theta} = \hat{x}_1\cos\theta+\hat{p}_1\sin\theta$ and $\hat{x}_{2,\phi} = \hat{x}_2\cos\phi+\hat{p}_2\sin\phi$.
 Here $(\hat{x}_1,\hat{p}_1)$ and $(\hat{x}_2,\hat{p}_2)$ are the quadrature amplitudes of the upper and lower beams coming out of the variable beam splitter, respectively.
 The parameters of the processor $T$, $\theta$, and $\phi$ can be varied via the applied voltage to the corresponding electro-optic modulators (EOMs).
 Then $\hat{x}_{1,\theta}$ is fed forward to $\hat{x}_{2,\phi}$ with a certain gain.
 To let the above-described circuit act as the gate designated by $(\eta,\gamma)$ as Eq.~(\ref{in-out_theory}), the parameters of the optical circuit are determined by $T=1/(1+\gamma^2)$, $\tan\theta=\gamma^2/[\gamma-2\eta(1+\gamma^2)]$, and $\tan\phi=\gamma$, and correspondingly the feedforward gain is set by $g=\sqrt{\gamma^2 - 4\eta\gamma + 4\eta^2(1+\gamma^2)}$, in which settings the contribution of the anti-squeezed quadrature of the ancilla $\hat{p}_\mathrm{a}$ to the gate output is canceled so that the measurement-induced gate operates properly.
 The constant displacement of $x_d=2a\eta\gamma$ is also performed for the constant term in Eq.~(\ref{in-out_theory}).
 The feedforward and constant displacing are numerically done by post-processing in the classical computer, which is justified because it gives the same results as those given by optical displacing.
 In fact, feedforward operations were performed by post-processing in recent demonstrations of one-way quantum computation \cite{asavanant2021a,larsen2021a}.
 After the above classical post-processing, the gate output $\hat{x}_\mathrm{out}$ becomes